Hypergeometry from $\mathrm{\widehat P}$-Symmetry: Feynman Integrals in One and Two Dimensions: The -Bootstrap

 To describe the bootstrap procedure, consider some planar position-space tree-level Feynman integral $I(x_1,\dots ,x_n)$ in one dimension, which implicitly depends on the (unconstrained) external and internal propagator powers $a_i$ and $b_i$, respectively.
 Here we assume generic external kinematics with none of the external points being coincident.
 We can always write the integral in the form

 where $V(x_1,\dots ,x_n)$ is a product of the distances $|x_{ij}|=|x_i-x_j|$ raised to some powers, and carries the dimension of the integral such that the remaining function $\phi$ only depends on $n-2$ variables $\chi_i$, which are dimensionless rational functions of the differences.
 Our aim will be to bootstrap the function~$\phi$.
 Note that it is simple to write down an integral representation for $\phi$ which manifestly depends only on the variables $\chi_i$ by appropriately shifting and rescaling the integration variables.
-To bootstrap $\phi$, we will perform the following steps: \begin{enumerate} \item \textbf{Choose a set of variables $\chi_i$ and prefactor $V_i$.} This choice defines the function we want to bootstrap and hence sets up the problem.
-It can crucially affect the following steps and we currently have no general recipe for choosing a good set of variables.
-Below we will discuss some difficulties that can occur when a `bad' set of variables is chosen. \item \textbf{Find a set of differential equations.} Using the $\levo{P}$-symmetries we derive differential equations for the function $\phi$.
+To bootstrap $\phi$, we will perform the following steps: \begin{enumerate} \item \textbf{Choose a set of variables $\chi_i$ and prefactor $V$.} This choice defines the function we want to bootstrap and hence sets up the problem.
+It can also crucially affect the following steps.
+In particular for our problem to be well-defined we need to ensure that we are expanding our integral around a normal-crossing singularity in kinematic space.\footnote{This means that the intersections of $k$ singular hypersurfaces always have codimension $k$.
+In the plane, for example, this excludes a situation where 3 lines cross at the same point.} Since in our setup all singularities arise from external points becoming coincident, the problem of choosing ``good'' variables can be mapped to the corresponding problem in the moduli space of punctured Riemann spheres $\mathcal{M}_{0,n}$, which has been fully solved by Brown in \cite{brownUVars}.\footnote{We are grateful to Claude Duhr for pointing this out to us.} \item \textbf{Find a set of differential equations.} Using the $\levo{P}$-symmetries we derive differential equations for the function $\phi$.
 At this stage it is convenient to derive as many differential equations as possible as it simplifies the below step 4.
 After that we will restrict to a convenient subset of these. \end{enumerate} We are looking for solutions to these differential equations of the form